watameln/creator-docs/content/en-us/education/developer/planning-for-educational-settings.md

    _Example: [HS-PS2-1](https://www.nextgenscience.org/pe/hs-ps2-1-motion-and-stability-forces-and-interactions): Analyze data to support the claim that Newton's second law of motion describes the mathematical relationship among the net force on a macroscopic object, its mass, and its acceleration._

    <Alert severity='info'>
-   The learning standard above is from the institution Next Generation Science Standards.
+   The learning standard above is from the institution's Next Generation Science Standards.
 Viewing the standard provides more detail on how to implement it in classrooms, which can serve as inspiration for gameplay.
    </Alert>

 ### Connecting Learning with Gameplay